tanishqcodes/Sockdrop/README.md

 	- datetime
 	- hashlib
 	- json
-- First part i.e. 1_before_thread, can run a client in one directory and a server in other directory.
+- 1_before_thread, can run a client in one directory and a server in other directory.
 Initiating bash scripts for server and client are there.
-- Second and third part have both the sides technically similar so the same code should reside on both the sides. `main.py` has that code. `update.sh` is to copy the main code to both the boxes.
-Each box has Initiating bash scripts.
-- First and second part will show the server and client output on the prompt whereas third will run on the background.

 ## Scope of improvement
 - Delete functionality : If a file is deleted from one side, other side should also delete it.
+- Implement synchornization, using threading module in python.
 - Proper log of the actions taken